Lethe baladeva

 Lethe baladeva, the treble silverstripe, is a Satyrinae butterfly found in the Indomalayan realm (Uttarakhand and east to Sikkim, Bhutan and Assam).
 The species was first described by Frederic Moore in 1866.

 Description

 Lethe baladeva reaches 50–77 mm in size.

-It is a fast flier.
-Quick to settle in the undergrowth and on clumps of bamboo.
-Flies between April and October from an elevation of 1500 up to 2700 metres in the Himalayas.
+It is a fast flier and quick to settle in the undergrowth and on clumps of bamboo.
+It flies between April and October from an elevation of 1500 up to 2700 metres in the Himalayas.

 Distribution

 In India it is found from Uttarakhand east to Sikkim.
 It is an uncommon butterfly but is locally resident in habitats.

 Conservation status

 Lethe baladeva is classified as a Schedule II species as per the Indian Wildlife (Protection) Act, 1972.